-Good (60-69): means the candidate just falls short of expectations of the Laboratory and in achieving CSIR's superior standards.
+Good: means the candidate just falls short of CSIR's expectations and in achieving CSIR's superior standards.
+The candidate who has been awarded "Good" grade will be assessed ONE YEAR later than the normal residency period in his present scientist grade.

-Satisfactory (50-59): Needs to demonstrate additional effort and or undertake further skill development.
+Fair: Needs to demonstrate additional effort and or undertake further skill development.
 Identifies an area that would benefit from additional attention and resources and requires specific recommendations for areas of development.

-Need Improvement (40-49): Does not meet expectations of the Laboratory and well-below average.
-Requires an immediate improvement plan with specific deadlines to meet goals to bring performance up to an acceptable level.
+The candidate who has been awarded "Fair" grade will be assessed TWO YEARS later than the normal residency period in his present scientist grade.
+Satisfactory: Does not meet expectations.
+Requires an immediate improvement plan with specific deadlines to meet goals to bring performance up to a minimum level.
+The candidate who has been awarded "Satisfactory" grade will be assessed THREE YEARS later than the normal residency period in his present scientist grade.

-\ The normal residency period and all related qualifying criteria including earlier/delayed assessment for a scientist in his corresponding grade is governed by the policy adopted by RAB.
+The normal residency period and all related qualifying criteria including earlier/delayed assessment for a scientist in his corresponding grade is governed by the policy adopted by RAB.
 Therefore, no effort is made to detail the concerned criteria and other related matter as it is outside the scope of this committee.

 The form designed in MSWord for the scientist to be filled-in is given in Appendix-A, whereas the form for evaluation by the Collegiums is presented in Appendix-C. The Collegium also evaluates the following Behavioral aspects and assesses the employee accordingly.
-Please note that this is only a qualitative evaluation and therefore no marks are to be awarded.